beeliebub/Tweaks/README.md

 # Tweaks

-A Paper plugin that adds custom enchantments, separated world profiles, teleportation utilities, nicknames, flight, and minigames to a multi-world Minecraft server.
+A Paper plugin that adds custom enchantments, an enchantment quality system, separated world profiles, teleportation utilities, nicknames, flight, world events, and minigames to a multi-world Minecraft server.

 **Requires Paper 26.1.1 and Java 25.**